-S9 is hands down the best example of a recording that truly comes to life when you Turn Up Your Volume.
+S9 is hands down one of the best examples of a recording that only really comes to life when you Have Your Volume Up Good and Loud.

 But turn it up and man, the sound really starts jumpin’ out of the speakers, without becoming phony or hyped-up.
 In fact, it actually sounds more NATURAL and REAL at louder levels.

 A Quick and Easy Test